Stańczyk (painting)

 Stańczyk (Full title: Stańczyk during a ball at the court of Queen Bona in the face of the loss of Smolensk, Stańczyk w czasie balu na dworze królowej Bony wobec straconego Smoleńska) is a painting by Jan Matejko finished in 1862.
-This painting was acquired by the Warsaw National Museum in 1924.
-During World War II it was looted by the Nazis and subsequently by the Soviet Union, but was returned to Poland around 1956.
+This painting was acquired by the National Museum in Warsaw in 1924.
+During World War II it was looted by the Nazis, but later seized by the Soviet Union and returned to Poland around 1956.

 It is one of Matejko's most famous works and the one that launched him to fame.
 It has been described by the Warsaw National Museum as one of the most recognizable paintings in its collection, and is a flagship painting for the "Collection of Polish paintings prior to 1914".
-Its primary component is the contrast between the solemn jester (the titular Stańczyk) and the lively ball going on in the background.
+Its primary component is the contrast between the solemn Stańczyk (a historical Polish court jester and the painting's namesake) and the lively ball in the background.
+The painting presents Stańczyk with a sense of isolation and hopelessness, which reflects the political situation of Poland during the 19th century.

+Stańczyk remains an important symbol of Polish culture.
+Stańczyk embodied satire to criticize social problems while also offering wisdom to the common people.
+His character is remembered and is a proud part of Polish national character.
 The painting has created an image of Stańczyk that has become iconic and widely recognized in Poland.

 Stańczyk

-Stańczyk, the male figure depicted in the painting, was the court jester when Poland was at the height of its political, economic and cultural power during the era of the Renaissance in Poland, during the reign of King Sigismund I the Old (reigned 1506–1548).
+Stańczyk, the main figure depicted in the painting, was the court jester when Poland was at the height of its political, economic and cultural power during the era of the Renaissance in Poland, during the reign of King Sigismund I the Old (reigned 1506–1548).
 He was a popular figure; besides his fame as a jester he has been described as an eloquent, witty, and intelligent man, using satire to comment on the nation's past, present, and future.
 Unlike jesters of other European courts, Stańczyk has always been considered as much more than a mere entertainer.
 Stańczyk's fame and legend were strong in his own time and enjoyed a resurgence in the 19th century, and he remains well known to this day.

 Scarcity of sources gave rise to four distinct hypotheses about Stańczyk in the 19th century: that he was entirely invented by Jan Kochanowski and his colleagues, that he was "perhaps a typical jester dressed by his contemporaries in an Aesopian attire, perhaps a Shakespearean vision of 19th-century writers, or perhaps indeed a grey eminence of the societatis ioculatorum".
-In any measure, consensus among modern scholars is that such a person indeed existed and even if he did not, the figure had a tremendous importance to Polish culture of later centuries, appearing in works of many artists of the 19th and 20th centuries.
-He appears in a work of, among others, Julian Ursyn Niemcewicz (in Jan z Tęczna.
+Consensus among modern scholars is that such a person did exist and the figure had a tremendous importance to Polish culture of later centuries regardless, appearing in works of many artists of the 19th and 20th centuries.
+Among others, he is depicted in a work by Julian Ursyn Niemcewicz (in Jan z Tęczna.
 Powieść historyczna, 1825) and several works by Józef Ignacy Kraszewski (1839, 1841).